danboid/CH340-fan-control/README.md

 Whilst I have been successful in connecting and powrering a USB hub, my relay and a fan all from a single USB port on my X96 Air Q1000 whilst keeping the CPU temp below 85 degrees under full load, you will get better results if you give the fan a dedicated USB port.

-## How do I install and run this script?
+## How do I use these scripts?

-This script requires Python 3 and the Python USB modules.
+These scripts require Python 3 and the Python USB modules.
 You will very likely have Python 3 installed already.
 To install the python USB modules run:

 ```
 $ sudo apt install python-usb